Homo erectus: Stone tools

 H. erectus seems to have been using stone tools in butchery, vegetable processing, and woodworking (maybe manufacturing spears and digging sticks).
 In Africa, Oldowan sites are typically found alongside major fossil assemblages, but Acheulean sites normally feature more stone tools than fossils, so H. erectus could have been using choppers and handaxes for different activities.
+These stone tools probably were not hafted onto spears; this innovation is associated with the transition to the Middle Paleolithic and the emergence of Neanderthals and modern humans.